tkomarlu/CS196_S21/README.md

 ## How it works

-This program relies on some patterns in how subtitles are rendered and displayed on videos.

-* Subtitles typically have black borders and a defined text color (usually white)
-* Subtitles are usually located at the bottom of the screeen and do not move

-The algorithm then does the following:

-Unsilence is an open-source tool that removes silence from audio clips.
-Video files are intially run through unsilence to remove all of the background noise in the audio.

-Then for every frame:

-* We cut the frame to only look at the bottom half of the image, where subtitles are usually located.
-* We then binarize the image using image thresholding.
-For every pixel, the same threshold value of 220 is applied.
-If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value.
-This allows us to transform the subtitle into a black and white image.
-* We then save the current timestamp as the starting timestamp of the subtitle and evaluate the next frame
-* In order to avoid extracting the same subtitle, we calculate the average squared error between two consecutive frames.
-If the error is above 1, then we save the frame with the starting and ending timestamps of the subtitle.
+Using NeMo, We've constructed a diarization system using MarbleNet and SpeakerNet in order to find and cluster the speaker embeddings for speech segments.
+Using these speech segment we can then save audio clips according to the speaker in each segment and the cooresponding subtitles.
+This program relies on Google's Tesseract to then detect and create a bounding box around text.
+Using this bounding box, the algorithm then extracts the image.

-When the input video ends, we save all images to a local directory and exit
+When the input video ends, we save all images and audio to a local directory and exit

 ## Performance
-The silence removal from the provided media clip is extremely CPU intensive.
-As a result, it can take a few minutes in order to process lengthy media clips.
+The speaker diarization of the provided media clip is extremely GPU intensive.
+As a result, it can take a few minutes in order to process lengthy media clips with weaker GPUs.